AMWA-TV/bcp-007-01/docs/Overview.md

 ### Discovery of Native NDI Senders
 A controller may discover Native NDI Senders via the NDI SDK.
 This could allow a controller to establish connections between a Receiver device and an NDI Native Sender.

-Native NDI Devices which do not implement NMOS IS-04 discovery shall have their device, node or sender resources registered in an NMOS Registry.
+Native NDI Devices which do not implement NMOS IS-04 shall not be registered in an NMOS Registry.